nanomsg/nng/docs/ref/api/aio.md

 The {{i:`nng_aio_get_msg`}} and {{i:`nng_aio_set_msg`}} functions retrieve and store a [message] in _aio_.
-For example, if a function to receive data is called, that function can generally be expected to store a message on the asssociated _aio_, for the application to retrieve with `nng_aio_get_msg`.
+For example, if a function to receive data is called, that function can generally be expected to store a message on the associated _aio_, for the application to retrieve with `nng_aio_get_msg`.
 Conversely an application desiring to send a message _msg_ will store it in the _aio_ using `nng_aio_set_msg`.
 The function implementing the send operation will retrieve the message